 '''

 \mathbf{x} the local portion of global dense matrix x.

 Scope: local

 Type: required

 Intent: in.

 Specified as: a rank one or two array containing numbers of type specified

 in Table 11.
 The rank of x must be the same of y.

 beta the scalar \beta.

 Scope: global

 Type: required

 Intent: in.

 Specified as: a number of the data type indicated in Table 11.

 \mathbf{y} the local portion of global dense matrix y.

 Scope: local

 Type: required

 Intent: inout.

 Specified as: a rank one or two array containing numbers of type specified

 in Table 11.
 The rank of y must be the same of x.

 desc_a contains data structures for communications.

 Scope: local

 Type: required

 Intent: in.

 Specified as: a structured data of type psb_desc_type.

 trans indicate what kind of operation to perform.

 trans = N the operation is specified by equation 1

 trans = T the operation is specified by equation 2

 trans = C the operation is specified by equation 3

 Scope: global

 Type: optional

 Intent: in.

 Default: trans = N

 Specified as: a character variable.

-work work array.

-Scope: local

-Type: optional

-Intent: inout.

-Specified as: a rank one array of the same type of x and y with the

 '''